 CCMS 719.
 Advanced Qualitative Communication Design and Analysis.
 3 crs.
 Advanced qualitative-interpretive design and analysis for communication research.
 Prereq.: CCMS 702 or permission of instructor.

 CCMS 722.
 Seminar in Political Communication and Public Opinion.
 3 crs.
-Communication in the political process.
 Emphasis on persuasive and propaganda devices used in political power and office seeking as well as the formulation and management of public policy.

 CCMS 724.
 Seminar in Communication Leadership and Diversity.
 3 crs.
-This course examines communication leadership scholarship within a context of diversity that includes culture, gender, race, ethnic, as well as additional diversity indices.
+Examines communication leadership scholarship within a context of diversity that includes culture, gender, race, ethnic, as well as additional diversity indices.

 CCMS 750.
 Communication Theory and Research Foundations.
 3 crs.
-Exploration of major scholars whose work defined the field.
-Examines major debates and issues that have marked the development of communication studies
+Explores major scholars whose work defined the field.

 CCMS 752.
 Seminar in Mass Communication Effects.
 3 crs.
-The significance and impact of mass communication in contemporary society; critical review of the models and paradigms of media influence and influence processes.
+Studies the significance and impact of mass communication in contemporary society; critical review of the models and paradigms of media influence and influence processes.

 CCMS 753.
 Seminar in Mass Communication Policy and Administration.
 3 crs.
-Governmental, legal, regulatory and administrative policies, rules and procedures as they pertain to mass communication and public policy-making.
-Prereq.: CCMS 553 or permission of instructor.
+Explores governmental, legal, regulatory and administrative policies, rules and procedures as they pertain to mass communication and public policy-making.

 CCMS 755.
 Seminar in Communication and Popular Culture.
 3 crs.
-Mass media as popular cultural institutions.
-Emphasis on mass communication as a system of public language or symbols, its relationship to the information society and to changes in folk and elite culture genres.
+Studies mass media as popular cultural institutions.
+Emphasis on communication as a system of public language or symbols, its relationship to the information society and to changes in folk and elite culture genres.

 CCMS 757.
 Seminar in International Communication.
 3 crs.
-International interactions, information flows, and perceptions.
-Emphasis on the role of the mass media and the factors affecting that role.
+Reviews international interactions, information flows, and perceptions.
+Emphasis on the role of media and factors affecting that role.

 CCMS 758.
 Seminar in Communication Technology.
 3 crs.
 Review of contemporary developments in the technology of communications and their impact on telecommunication, media and other communication systems.

 CCMS 792.
-Independent Study (Doctoral).
+Independent Study.
 1 cr.
-Independent program of study with readings of particular interest to the student.
-Prereq.: Approval of study outline by selected instructor and department chair.
+Requires faculty sponsor, written plan and a specific project with a work product at the end.
+Prereq.: Approval of study outline by faculty sponsor and department chair.

-CCMS 795 through CCMS 798.
+CCMS 798.
 Dissertation.
 3 crs.
-Each.
 Supervised execution of the doctoral dissertation.
 Prereq.: Successful completion of doctoral qualifying examination and admission to candidacy.